worldbank/OpenNightLights/onl/tutorials/mod1_6_DMSP_VIIRS_data_access.md

 along multiple regions of the electromagnetic spectrum.

-Raster data is typically used to represent continuous surfaces, where knowing the exact boundaries in high precision are less of importance.
+Raster data is typically used to represent continuous surfaces, where knowing the exact boundaries in high precision is of less importance.

 ### Vector files
 <div class="alert alert-info">